Read 1 John 2:18-21, Ps. 96:1-2,11-13, John 1:1-18

 From what John says, it is either we are Pro-Christ or Anti-Christ.
 We cannot be both at the same time.
 It is either we are promoting Christ in our life or we are giving the wrong message about Christ to the world.
 In Christ, there is no division, anyone who is championing division in the Church is not for Christ.

 Six days ago, we celebrated the birth of Jesus Christ into the human race.
 Why was Jesus born among us?
 To bring us life and this life is the light and this light entails that we live above sin in a world that has been so crippled by darkness.

 If we call ourselves Christians, then our lives ought to shine like bright stars in the world, that is, there has to be a difference in our pattern of life.
 However, from the way many Christians live today, from the way they pretend to be in the light while full of darkness inside, we can only conclude that there are more Antichrists in the church than there are true Christians.

 Jesus himself told us that it is by their fruits that we would know the antichrists.
 “Beware of false prophets, who come to you in sheep's clothing but inwardly are ravenous wolves.
 You will know them by their fruits… “Not everyone who says to me, Lord, Lord, shall enter the kingdom of heaven, but he who does the will of my Father who is in heaven.”
 (Matthew 7:15-21).

-In our Gospel passage, John answers this question; “The true light that enlightens every man was coming into the world.
+John says in our Gospel passage: “The true light that enlightens every man was coming into the world.
 He was in the world, and the world was made through him, yet the world knew him not.
-He came to his own home, and his own people received him not...”
-(John 1:9-11).
+He came to his own home, and his own people received him not.
+But to all who received him, who believed in his name, he gave the power to become children of God.”
+(John 1:9-12).